FDA approves Regeneron, Sanofi $37,000 per year eczema drug

-"With this price, we don't anticipate payer restrictions being too onerous ... which will allow more moderate patients to receive the drug," Bernstein analyst Ronny Gal said in a research note.

-Sanofi said is has been encouraged by conversations with health plans and pharmacy benefit managers about patient coverage for Dupixent.
+"We are encouraged by the ongoing conversations we've had with health plans and pharmacy benefit managers about coverage for Dupixent for patients," Sanofi said in a statement.

 Atopic dermatitis is a chronic type of skin inflammation also known as eczema, which in severe cases causes constant, often unbearable, itching.